Orkney: Absorption by Scotland, and later Great Britain and the United Kingdom

-In the 17th century, Orcadians formed the overwhelming majority of employees of the Hudson's Bay Company in Canada.
-The harsh winter weather of Orkney and the Orcadian reputation for sobriety and their boat handling skills made them ideal candidates for the rigours of the Canadian north.
+In the 17th century Orcadians formed the overwhelming majority of employees of the Hudson's Bay Company in Canada.
+The harsh winter weather of Orkney and the Orcadian reputation for sobriety and their boat-handling skills made them ideal candidates for the rigours of the Canadian north.
 During this period, burning kelp briefly became a mainstay of the islands' economy.
 For example, on Shapinsay over 3000 LT of burned seaweed were produced per annum to make soda ash, bringing in £20,000 to the local economy.
 The industry collapsed suddenly in 1830 after the removal of tariffs on imported alkali.

+In 1707, as with the rest of Scotland, they became part of the Kingdom of Great Britain.

-During the 18th century Jacobite risings, Orkney was largely Jacobite in its sympathies.
+During the 18th century Jacobite risings Orkney was largely Jacobite in its sympathies.
 At the end of the 1715 rebellion, a large number of Jacobites who had fled north from mainland Scotland sought refuge in Orkney and were helped on to safety in Sweden.
 In 1745, the Jacobite lairds on the islands ensured that Orkney remained pro-Jacobite in outlook and was a safe place to land supplies from Spain to aid their cause.
 Orkney was the last place in the British Isles that held out for the Jacobites and was not retaken by the British Government until 24 May 1746, over a month after the defeat of the main Jacobite army at Culloden.

+In 1800, as with the rest of Scotland, the island became part of the United Kingdom of Great Britain and Ireland.